Achille953/Masters_Repository_ST4H_PSL/README.md

 * **Environment:** Google Colab / Jupyter Notebooks

 ## 🚀 How to Run
+You can access the data following the guide at the beginning of the notebooks.
 Since these are Jupyter Notebooks, you can view the code and results directly here on GitHub.

 To run the code interactively: